grumpel7/getting-cleaning-data-course-project/README.md

 A copy of the original zip folder remains in the course project's working directory after the unzipping.
 The date of the downloading will be automatically recorded in a variable called "dateDownloaded"

-Part 2: Reading the data files and merging them into one dataset (data frame?).
+Part 2: Reading the data files and merging them into one data set (data frame).
 -------------------------------------------------------------------------------

 Firstly, I did not use the raw data files from the two "Inertial Signals" folders as they were not necessary for the objectives of the course project.